For the longest time, the food pyramid is considered to be the standard in promoting good health.

-This form of diet is currently making waves in the Philippines and has been helping a lot of sick Filipinos have the body that they want.
+This form of diet is currently making waves in the Philippines and has been helping many sick Filipinos have the body they want.

 (Enter nostalgic music)

-Basically, I didn’t eat any rice or drank any soda, back then, the reason behind it was because when I was really fat in High School, I developed a form of skin asthma where you can literally write your name on my skin and it will pop up.
+Basically, I didn’t eat any rice or drank any soda; back then, the reason it was because when I was obese in High School, I developed a form of skin asthma where you can write your name on my skin, and it will pop up.

-(Other than that, I also experienced urinary tract infection (UTI) where I literally pee’d blood and was in pain for at least three days, thus my reason in forsaking soda.)
+(Other than that, I also experienced a urinary tract infection (UTI) where I peed blood and was in pain for at least three days, thus my reason for forsaking soda.)

-I can remember that I became skinny for not eating any rice, but I drank a lot of beer though, because our Judo teacher back then believes that after a good Judo practice one should drink cold beer as it helps in recuperation (bad, bad advice really).
+I can remember that I became skinny for not eating any rice, but I drank a lot of beer because our Judo teacher believes that after a good Judo practice, one should drink cold beer as it helps in recovery (bad, bad advice, really).

 I was very interested in this approach when it came to diet and nutrition.

-You see I practice Brazilian Jiu-jitsu, and I also fought in some amateur Muay Thai competitions and I really believe that training is just one part of the equation.
+You see, I practice Brazilian Jiu-jitsu, and I also fought in some amateur Muay Thai competitions, and I believe that training is just one part of the equation.

-I even believe that training could be 80%, whereas 20% of the food that a person eats is what would make a great athlete.
+I even believe that training could be 80%, whereas 20% of the food that a person eats would make a great athlete.

 So, when I went home, I decided to research more about this “strange” diet.

-Because basically it goes against what has been properly regarded as the staple diet of the Philippines, which can be summed up to only four categories.
+Because it goes against what has been appropriately regarded as the staple diet of the Philippines, which can be summed up into only four categories.